 There is also a rather obvious anatomical substitute for "Carolina".
 In my early days in radio, a colleague of mine - one of those older, cynical morning men ("feeling all of forty-five, going on fifteen", as Harry Chapin sang) - used to come into the studio fifteen minutes before his show and warble the gynecological variant as a kind of daily vocal exercise to get himself in the mood for opening the mike.
 Oddly enough, that's what sprang to mind when I was tuning the satellite radio dial on my return from overseas and noticed that Sirius had started a channel called "Carolina Shag".

 As it turned out, it wasn't shagging in the Austin Powers sense, but in the beach-party dancing sense.
-You'll have heard me complain on a recent Clubland Q&A about all these themed radio channels that seem to have only twenty records on their playlist, and Carolina Shag was in that sense very typical.
+You'll have heard me complain on Clubland Q&A about all these themed radio channels that seem to have only twenty records on their playlist, and Carolina Shag was in that sense very typical.
 But it reminded me that Carolina is not just for singing but dancing.
 The Carolina Shag supposedly originated at Carolina Beach, North Carolina in the late Forties as a variant of the Carolina Jitterbug, which itself derived from the Little Apple, which was a modified Big Apple from Columbia, South Carolina in the mid-Thirties.
 But before any of that there was the most popular and enduring dance craze of all - one whose splayed limbs even today serve as instant pop-culture shorthand for the Twenties.
-Indeed, just about the only moment I enjoyed in Leonardo DiCaprio's ghastly witless film of The Great Gatsby a couple of summers back was the sight of Long Island partygoers doing the Charleston to all that gangsta rap on the soundtrack.
+Indeed, just about the only moment I enjoyed in Leonardo DiCaprio's ghastly witless film of The Great Gatsby a few summers back was the sight of Long Island partygoers doing the Charleston to all that gangsta rap on the soundtrack.

 That's right: the Charleston, as in Charleston, South Carolina.
 If you're keeping score, the state is named for King Charles I, but the town for King Charles II.
-Who never Charlestoned.
+Who never Charlestoned:

 If you've read Broadway Babies Say Goodnight (personally autographed copies of which are exclusively available, etc, etc), you might recall that there's a moment therein in which Jule Styne, composer of shows like Gypsy and songs like "Let It Snow!
 Let It Snow!
 Let It Snow!", is denouncing rock music at some length, but feels obliged to let me know that it's not without its merits.
 And so he says, "I like rock because of its freshness - like when the Charleston came along."
 And at the time he said it to me, I thought, with all the arrogance of youth, that that was a pretty ridiculous comparison.
 I mean, Elvis and the Beatles versus a novelty dance craze?
 But Jule was eighteen when the Charleston was introduced on Broadway in 1923, and in nothing flat it swept America.
 It was a mania, with all the abandon and intoxication of "Rock Around the Clock", and then some.
 The Jazz Age was the heyday of dance crazes - the Shimmy, the Lindy Hop, the Black Bottom, the Varsity Drag - but none had legs like the Charleston.
 As The New York Times reported: